vmware-archive/kubeless/docs/runtimes.md

 #### Description

 Python functions should define the desired method.
 You can specify dependencies using a `requirements.txt` file.

+##### Intra-network Encryption
+If you set the environmental variables `KEY_FILE_PATH` and `CERT_FILE_PATH` on python function pods, you can configure the python runtimes to listen on HTTPS instead of HTTP, using files at the locations set by the environmental variables.
+You are responsible for ensuring that the TLS cert and private key are available at the file paths you specify.

 #### Server implementation